Improved mixing rates of directed cycles by added connection: Random polynomials for pure drift Markov chains

-Regarding the parameters, previously for Proposition \ref{prp:cosloss} we only needed to ensure $\alpha, \beta > 1$.
-Therefore we can apply Proposition \ref{prp:cosloss} and this reasoning for $\alpha=\beta=1+\epsilon,~\gamma=4+4\epsilon$ for any $\epsilon > 0$, eventually allowing any $\gamma > 4$.
-During the proof, we had two small exceptional events, both having probability $O(k^{-c})$.
-This confirms the theorem with the condition on $\gamma$ and with the probability bound on the exceptional cases. \end{proof}
+Remember that during the proof, we had two small exceptional events, both having probability $O(k^{-c})$.
+This allows thus confirming the theorem with the condition on $\gamma$ and with the probability bound on the exceptional cases.